Updated: Apr 29

 It's an honest question, right?
 How much is my time worth versus just buying something pre-made that might be worth the cost?
 If you are in a time crunch, it may be worth it to buy or find pre-made items for your costume.

 An example: Say you need to have a cylindrical hat for your costume.
-You could either use an old coffee can or create one from cutting something with a bit of stability such as foam board or starched felt.
-If you already have an empty can, you've saved your time going to the store, buying and then constructing one from raw materials.
+You could either use an old coffee can or you can choose to create one from cutting something with a bit of stability such as foam board or starched felt.
+If you already have an empty can, you've saved on time going to the store, buying and then constructing one from raw materials.